 Nowadays, Vietnam has been an attractive destination for many tourists recently.
-Along with hospitality of Vietnamese people, many beautiful scenery and famous dishes, Vietnam also does not have any conflict wars, so you do not need to worry about the security when traveling to Vietnam.
+Along with the hospitality of Vietnamese people, beautiful scenery, and famous dishes, Vietnam also does not have any conflict wars, so you do not need to worry about security when traveling to Vietnam.
 But besides that, there are still some inadequacies that need to be paid attention to when visiting Vietnam.
-Although investment in tourism development has been accelerated, from infrastructure to development of tourism products, there are issues of lifestyle and culture that cannot be changed in a short time.
+Although investment in tourism development has been accelerated, from infrastructure to the development of tourism products, there are issues of lifestyle and culture that cannot be changed in a short time.

 1. Crossing the road

 Traffic in Vietnam is a huge surprise for everyone coming to Vietnam - the country of motorbikes with low awareness of traffic.
 So crossing the road will take time to get used to.
 All you need to cross the road is to slowly merge into the car under the road, pay attention, do not hesitate, do not stop, do not text by phone, or view a map when crossing the road.
 Traffic will automatically adjust and avoid you.
 Crossing the road is a tough challenge, but it will be easy once you get used to it.

 The monetary unit of Vietnam is VND.
 The value of VND is quite low compared to other currencies in the world, so there will be a lot of 000 attached behind.
 For example, you want to buy a house for about 100,000 USD = 2,320,000,000 VND (How do you feel?
 Vietnamese will have to bring a suitcase to buy a home).

 The trick is to remember the colors of each currency to avoid confusion.
 Remember that:

 ⇒1 EUR = 25,500 VND Currency values of Vietnam: